None of us set out to live a life we can’t afford.

 Are you guilty of transferring balances from one card to another?

-Do you use plastic to pay for basic necessities like groceries and utilities?
+Do you use plastic to cover basic necessities like groceries and utilities?

 People who win with money don’t use plastic to inflate their lifestyle.